JacobUns/Work-Brain/Product and Engineering/Risks/Risk.md

 ## RAID
 Risks make up part of the [[RAID]] log, which is a mechanism of tracking the Risks, Assumptions, Issues and Dependencies experienced by a team.
 ## ROAMing
+[[ROAMing Risks]] is a practice used to quickly identify what is going to be done with a Risk.
 # Types of Risk
 ## Operational
 ## Technical